Samsung/tizen-docs/docs/application/dotnet/get-started/overview.md

 # Get Started with .NET Applications

 You can create the Tizen .NET applications in C#.
 You can also use the Tizen .NET APIs to access the Tizen platform-specific features.

-To create your first Tizen .NET application, you can select from the following options:
+To create your first Tizen .NET application, you can select from the following profiles:

 -   [Wearable .NET application](wearable/first-app.md)